strategicalliances/docs/content/en/docs/appstore/use-content/modules/snowflake/mendix-data-loader.md

 ##### 5.2.1.2 Solution

-This issue will be resolved in a future Mendix Studio Pro release.
+This issue is resolved in Mendix version 10.12.0 and up.
 If you wish to work around this issue, you can set the ApplicationRootUrl of the application so that it has a trailing slash "/", e.g., **https://mymendixapp.mendixcloud.com/**.
 This resolution is the same as setting a custom domain as described in the [Custom Domains Mendix Documentation](https://docs.mendix.com/developerportal/deploy/custom-domains/#use-custom-url).

 ### 5.3 Contact Information